TodePond/TodePondDotCom/wikiblogarden/art/why-bother/readme.md

 I used to worry that I'd miss my moment.
 What if someone does my idea, but sooner and better?
 What if they beat me to it?

-But now I know how it always goes.
+But now I know what happens.

 Someone might overtake me, but then they'll stop.
 They'll get tired, or bored, or start again, or move to something else.
 And then I'll plod on by.